-Corrects the slanted sides of the picture.
+Keystone Corrects the slanted sides of the picture.
 This compensates for a projector that is too high or low relative to the screen.
-Resets the keystone correction to zero (no correction).
-Displays the picture from the next input port.
-Adjusts color and picture settings to one of several combinations designed for different types of viewing situations.
+Auto keystone Sets whether slanted edges of the picture are automatically corrected.
+Reset keystone Resets the keystone correction to zero (no correction).
+Source Displays the picture from the next input port.
+Picture mode Adjusts color and picture settings to one of several combinations designed for different types of viewing situations.
 You can use a different picture mode for each source or each viewing environment.
-You can also customize each picture mode.
-Resynchronizes the projector to the input signal.
+You can also customiz each picture mode.
+Auto-sync Resynchronizes the projector to the input signal.
 This can compensate for any change in the signal.
-Blanks the picture.
+Hide Blanks the picture.
 Press any button to show the picture again.
+Volume Adjusts the loudness of the speaker.
+Mute Temporarily turns off the projector's speaker.